 Call for poster submissions

-Call for submissions have now closed.
+Call for submissions has now closed.
 We will notify all accepted presenters on the week of 7 June.
 Thank you for your interest and we hope to see you (virtually) from 23 August!

 Accepted papers and abstracts of panels, posters and case studies will be published in a full open access IOS Press series of Studies in Health Technology and Informatics and indexed in PubMed.